markwelarz/adventofcode2020/README.md

 ### Solutions

+#### Day 24
+So I did a String-replace on the input so that `se -> a`, `sw -> b`, `nw -> c`, `ne -> d`.
+I didn't even use constants, so here a find variation of the [magic-number antipattern](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) albeit in character form.
+Anyway, this made the input string easier to handle, with 1 character representing 1 move.
+I implemented each line as a Guava's `LineProcessor` which is a nice fit for this kind of problem.
+Part 1 is quite straightforward, where each line ends at a tile that becomes flipped.

+Part 2 takes the flipped input and we apply another cool game of Conway-like rules similar to days 11 and 17.
+This one has an infinite space and this time each tile has 6 sides.
+Somehow I managed to implement the algorithm without needing to draw on hexagonal graph paper.
+I think once you settle on a coordinate system and encapsulate the logic to find neighbour coordinates the rest of part 2 falls in to place.

+#### Day 23
+This could be a messy problem.
+Assuming we store our cups in an array or list:
+* Picking up cups at the end of the array would require some cups to be picked from the end and some from the start
+* Accessing elements by both their index (to find the next current cup) and by their value (destination list)

+Although I suspected this would come back to bite me (although it doesn't always: YAGNI), because there are only 10 cups in the input I was happy to model as a ring buffer.
+The JDK doesn't have one of these, but [Commons Collections](https://commons.apache.org/proper/commons-collections/) has a `LoopingIterator` that does the job nicely.
+I stored all of the cups in a `LinkedList` for insert/deletion speed, and used an additional `TreeSet` to be able to easily use it to find the next available lower cup number for the destination cup.
+Good use of data-structures here meant that part 1 only needed 1 if-statement which for a complicated algorithm, I was quite pleased with.
+The downside is that to shift the cups required a full search of the `LinkedList` to find the desintation position.

+Part 2 is the same problem scaled up to 10,000,000 turns which the downside just mentioned proved to be a showstopper.
+The problem with this puzzle is that it requires index-based access, hash-based access, and insertion/removal performance.
+If Java's `LinkedList` exposed its nodes, it would be easy to hold references to each cup but that isn't possible.
+Commons Collections has `TreeList` that offers good-enough performance for insert/remove and index-based access but would still require searching the entire list to find the destination.
+I was quite stuck with this, and it's the first puzzle I had to get a hint from the [AoC Reddit](https://www.reddit.com/r/adventofcode/) for: and the hint was to use an additional array to map the cup number to the next cup number.
+I've Java'ized this idea a bit, and used the `TreeMap` class where the key is the cup number, and the value is the next cup number.
+It is basically a crude linked- list implementation and it has cut out the need to use indexes altogether.
+The other nice thing is that the key-set in a `TreeMap` is a `NavigableSet`, meaning I could use the same method as part 1 to find the lower cup value.
+Although I was quite pleased with my part 1 solution, the part-2 solution is simpler and only uses 1 million-sized collection instead of 2.
+I've left both solutions in the class anyway.

+#### Day 22
+Part 1 can be implemented as described.
+Part 2 is a fun recursive puzzle, and has an additional *infinite-game- prevention* check.
+I originally used Java's `hashCode()` to hash the two decks but I was worried it would not be unique enough so I ended up writing a custom hash key in the course of hunting for a bug that turned out to be something else anyway.

 #### Day 21
 This is another eliminator/inferring puzzle, like day 16.
 The algorithm is quite similar to 16 but an initial step is also needed: an allergen can only belong to a single ingredient, so when an allergen is listed multiple times, I can